angelaanjorin/Hair-Hotty/README.md

 This model was created so that products can have one or many special categories or none (manytomany relationship).

 5. Product
 This is a custom product model.
-It is connected to athe PrimaryCategory as a foreign key and SpecialCategory (manytomany relationship).
-In addition to that it has fields for handling stock.
-Stock_amount holds the integer value of the stock levels.
-In_stock is a Boolean field which sets the product to being in stock or not.
-A method called product_in_stock determines if a product is in stock based on the stock_amount value.
-The result of this method updates the in_stock boolean field.
+It is connected to the PrimaryCategory as a foreign key and SpecialCategory (manytomany relationship).

 6. Wishlist
 This model stores products to a wishlist for authenticated users.
 It is connected to UserProfile and Product models as a ForeignKey